chizzletaz/BakeAndBinge/Testing.md

     margin-right: auto;
 }
 ```
-the recipe is displayed in the middle.
+The recipe is displayed in the middle.
 When 2 recipes are shown, the recipes are equally distributed over the width.
 I find this visually more pleasing.
 So I didn't try to adjust the CSS to align the recipes to the right.
 ---